pikalab-unibo/pyxmas/README.md

 > This paragraph is more understandable if the reader has some background about [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

-GitHub actions automatically release a new version of `my_project` on PyPi whenever commits are pushed on either the `main`/`master` or `develop` branches, as well as when new tags are pushed.
+GitHub actions automatically release a new version of `pyxmas` on PyPi whenever commits are pushed on either the `main`/`master` or `develop` branches, as well as when new tags are pushed.

 Tags are assumed to consist of [semantic versioning](https://semver.org/) strings of the form `Major.Minor.Patch` where `Major`, `Minor`, and `Patch` are non-negative integers.